-Acoustica 4 is an ideal solution for audio editing and mastering.
+Acoustica Premium is an ideal solution for audio editing and mastering.
 The program contains everything you need to create great sounding recordings and audio CDs, including professional tools for recording, analysis, editing and CD burning.
 The Acoustica user interface was designed with speed, accuracy and ease of use in mind.
-The support for audio resolutions up to 32 bit and sampling rates up to 192 kHz allows you to record and edit in an amazing audio quality.
+Acoustica Premium supports all common audio formats for professional audio production including multichannel audio formats up to 7.1 surround, resolutions up to 32 bit and sampling rates up to 192 kHz.